Best LLM for Data Extraction (2026)

 Which LLM is best for extracting data from PDFs?

-GPT-4o with structured output mode is the most reliable choice for PDF data extraction at production scale.
-For PDFs with non-standard or highly variable formatting, Claude Sonnet 4.6 handles ambiguity better.
+GPT-5.6 with structured output mode is the most reliable choice for PDF data extraction at production scale.
+For PDFs with non-standard or highly variable formatting, Claude Sonnet 5 handles ambiguity better.

 Can LLMs reliably extract structured data?

 With the right model and implementation, yes.
-GPT-4o's native structured output feature uses schema-constrained decoding to guarantee valid JSON output.
+GPT-5.6's native structured output feature uses schema-constrained decoding to guarantee valid JSON output.
 Without this, any model can occasionally produce malformed output that breaks downstream pipelines.

 What is the cheapest LLM for data extraction?

-GPT-4o mini at $0.15/M input tokens is the cheapest capable model for extraction from well-structured documents.
-For very high volume pipelines, Gemini 2.0 Flash ($0.10/M) is cheaper but requires more prompt engineering to achieve consistent schema adherence.
+GPT-5.6 Luna at $0.20/M input tokens is a cheap capable model for extraction from well-structured documents.
+For very high volume pipelines, Gemini 2.5 Flash-Lite ($0.10/M) is cheaper but requires more prompt engineering to achieve consistent schema adherence.